FabricMC/fabric-docs/develop/entities/first-entity.md

 ### Creating the Renderer {#creating-the-renderer}

 A entity's renderer enables you to view your entity in-game.
-We'll create a new class, `MiniGolemEntityRenderer`, which will tell Minecraft what texture, model and entity render state to use for this entity.
+We'll create a new class, `MiniGolemEntityRenderer`, which will tell Minecraft what texture, model, and entity render state to use for this entity.

 @[code transcludeWith=:::renderer](@/reference/latest/src/client/java/com/example/docs/entity/renderer/MiniGolemEntityRenderer.java)